Ruan-pysoft/ministdlib/README.md

 # Ruan's Mini Stdlib

-A toy stdlib for c89 made for fun and learning
+(Called stdlib because I couldn't initially think of a better name, only recently realised that "runtime library" is probably a more accurate terminology)

-(and procrastinating studying math...)
+A toy runtime library for c89 made for fun and learning

 Main repo: https://sr.ht/~ruan_p/ministdlib
 Official github mirror: https://github.com/Ruan-pysoft/ministdlib

 Built with `-ffreestanding` and `-nostdlib` and 100% c89 code (though the inline assembly parts might be a gcc extension?).
-It is entirely self-contained and written from scratch by me.
+It is entirely self-contained and written from scratch by me, with the exception of some Linux kernel headers.

 Currently I'm only targeting my own machine
 (Lenovo laptop running Arch Linux, compiling with gcc).